Heinrich Andergassen

-Heinrich or Heinz Andergassen (30 July 1908 – 26 July 1946) was an engineer, SS officer, and convicted war criminal who was executed for the torture and murder of seven Allied prisoners of war.
-He was a SS-Sturmscharführer and later an SS-Untersturmführer in Northern Italy.
+Heinrich Andergassen (30 July 1908 – 26 July 1946) was an Austrian-born German member of the Nazi Party, an engineer, Schutzstaffel (SS) officer, and convicted war criminal.
+Andergassen was sentenced to death and subsequently executed for the torture and murder of seven Allied prisoners of war and members of the Italian resistance.

-Career
+Early life and career

-Andergassen was born on 30 July 1908 in Hall, Tyrol, Austria-Hungary.
-He was educated as a machinist at Swarowski in Wattens.
-In 1929, he voluntarily joined the Army and was trained at Viennese Arsenal.
-In 1937, he was appointed Gendarm.
-After Anschluss he got NSDAP membership, and became active with Gestapo.
-During the German occupation of Czechoslovak Sudetenland in October 1938 he served in a 100-strong police unit.
-Then he started his career as a Gestapo officer in Innsbruck.
-Andergassen was later sent to Italy, where he served as an SD officer in Merano.
-On the night of 15 September 1943, he led raids which resulted in the arrests of 25 Jews living in Merano.
-The Jews were locked in a basement and deported the next morning.
-They were taken by truck to Reichenau concentration camp in Austria and later to Auschwitz concentration camp.
-Only one of the Jews abducted, Valeska von Hoffmann, survived the Holocaust.
+Andergassen was born on 30 July 1908 in Hall in Tirol, Tyrol (then part of Austria-Hungary).
+He trained as a machinist at Swarovski, Wattens.
+In 1929, he voluntarily joined the Austrian Federal Army and experienced training at the Arsenal (Vienna).
+He was promoted to the agency Gendarm in 1937.
+Following the 1938 Anschluss, Andergassen joined the NSDAP and became active within the Gestapo.

+During the German occupation of the Czechoslovak Sudetenland in October 1938, Andergassen served in a 100-strong police detachment.
+He subsequently began working as a Gestapo officer in Innsbruck.
+He was later reassigned to Italy, serving as a Sicherheitsdienst (SD) officer in Merano.
+On the night of 15 September 1943, he led a raid that resulted in the arrest of 25 Jewish citizens living in Merano.
+Andergassen confined the detainees to a basement converted into a temporary jail before deporting them to the Reichenau concentration camp in Austria, from where they were eventually transferred to Auschwitz concentration camp.
+Only one of those abducted—Valeska von Hoffmann—survived the Holocaust.

-Manlio Longon
+During his deployment in Northern Italy, Andergassen held the rank of SS-Sturmscharführer and was later promoted to SS-Untersturmführer.

+War crimes

-On 15 December 1944, the SS captured Manlio Longon Comitato di Liberazione Nazionale leader of the Italian Resistance Alto Adige.
-On the order of August Schiffer, Longon was tortured and hanged by Andergassen and Storz at Army Corps Bolzano on 1 January 1945.
+On 15 December 1944, the SS captured Manlio Longon, a leader of the Comitato di Liberazione Nazionale within the Italian Resistance in Alto Adige.
+Under the orders of August Schiffer, Longon was tortured and subsequently hanged by Andergassen at the Bolzano Army Corps headquarters on 1 January 1945.

-Roderick Stephen Hall

-On 26 January 1945 the OSS Captain Roderick Stephen Hall, who had been active in occupied Italy for some months was captured by the SS in Cortina d'Ampezzo and forced to Gestapo Bolzano/Bozen.
-On 19 February 1945, Roderick Stephen Hall was tortured and killed by Andergassen and SS-Oberscharführer Albert Storz on orders of SS-Sturmbannführer August Schiffer, at the Bolzano Transit Camp.
+On 26 January 1945, OSS Captain Roderick Stephen Hall, who had been operating behind enemy lines in occupied Italy for several months, was captured by the SS in Cortina d'Ampezzo and transferred to the Gestapo headquarters in Bolzano.
+On 19 February 1945, Hall was executed by Andergassen and accompanying SS personnel.